django-cms/djangocms-frontend/docs/source/tutorial/template_components.rst

 Directory Structure
 -------------------

-The templte component lives in the template directory of any of your apps.
+The template component lives in the template directory of any of your apps.
 Ensure your DjangoCMS app has the following structure::

     theme_app/